persalys/persalys/python/doc/developer_manual/validation/validation.rst

 In CouplingPhysicalModel_std and CouplingPhysicalModel_logistic python tests,
 change the ssh_hostname variable to the name of a server you can connect to by ssh without password (using ssh keys).
 Then run the tests to validate the SSH coupling feature.

+Translations
+''''''''''''

+After the translations have been updated, open the previous studies, go through the analyses and check that all the messages, labels, buttons, etc. are well translated and there is no text overflow.